What Am I Thankful For?

 Later, when Charles gives her a little speech that would surely qualify him for BIGGEST JERK EVER status, she barely reacts at all.
 This is what he tells her: "I am very fond of you but I loathe this domestic life.
 The children are quite beautiful, but they don't mean a thing to me.
 I don't feel like a father, and have never wanted to be one.
 I may be inhuman and selfish, but I must be, life is so short, and the young part of our lives is going so quickly.
 I must be free to enjoy it and not be weighed down by all these responsibilities."
 Her reaction?
 "All right, Charles...we will part.
 I'll make my plans.
 Already there are some quite good ones in my head, so don't worry."
 She packs up the kids and they leave.
 He stays in the apartment while she hits the streets with two small children and no money.
 I wanted to scream at both of them, him for being a spoiled child and her for not kicking his butt out of there and standing up for herself and her children.
 Her children for pete's sake.

-Because Sophia tells her story with this emotionless eccentricity, she stays very distant, a stranger really, right to the end.
+Because Sophia tells her story in this emotionless tone, she stays very distant, a stranger really, right to the end.
 I did enjoy the reading, but I can't say I loved it because I couldn't ever get hold of her and figure out who she was.
 Many times my only response to her was shaking my head at the thoughtless decisions she was making.

 So.
 I didn't love this book but I would like to try another because I enjoyed her writing.
 I seem to be preferring British authours these days; the way they use the language is so very appealing.
 Since I've been rather negative about this one, I'll leave you with this lovely bit of writing as a balancing positive: "I think the afternoons skating must have been the happiest I had ever had.
 The feel of the cold air on my face as I glided round and the exciting sound of our skates cutting the ice - suddenly a startled blackbird would fly in a great hurry from a bush, scattering hoar-frost and giving little cries.
 In the distance there was always someone chopping wood, which made us feel warmer somehow."
 Beautiful.